 To learn more about the faculty and staff of the Nursing Program, click here.

-To see the Master of Science in Nursing section in the Jefferson College of Health Sciences Catalog, click here.
+To see Jefferson College of Health Sciences Catalog, with the Master of Science in Nursing section beginning on page 180, click here.

 The Masters of Science in Nursing Administration program focuses on building critical skills and knowledge necessary to be a successful leader or manager within diverse healthcare organizations and systems.
 This online Masters program in Nursing Administration is CCNE-accredited and is based on the Essentials of Master's Education for Advanced Practice Nursing established by the American Association of Colleges.
 Successful graduates of this program are practicing in healthcare management and executive roles and meet the requirements for national certification exams.